larryzie/Cipherium/README.md

 * http://www.cmake.org/
 * http://www.boost.org/

-To build, change to a directory where this file is located, and run these commands:
+To build from developer command prompt, change to a directory where this file is located, and run these commands:
 ```
 mkdir build
 cd build